avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 ## Validator Awards
 - 25% of the capped supply (500M KCoins) are allocated by the protocol to rewards the Karmacoin blockchain validators.
 These are minting by the protocol over a 10 years period using a decay curve which rewards validators who starts validating early while still rewarding new validators that join the system over time.

+## Validators Deposit
+KarmaCoin uses a dPOS consensus algorithm.
+Validators need to acquire KCoins from the KarmaCoin foundation (or from any other KCoins cold holder) in order to obtain the coins deposit requirement.
+The minimum validator deposit amount is 50,000 KCoins.
+It is designed in a way that is low enough to allow for non-rich validators and high-enough to ensure skin-in-the-game from validators and stake that has non-negligible fiat value.
+The KarmaCoin foundation will conduct coin auctions for validators to enable them to purchase coins in an open market context where the coin price is discovered by the market.

 ## Investors Funds
 Karmacoin investors founds are going to be managed on-chain by a vesting mechanism that enables them to pull vested funds according to their vesting schedule.